-- Cut off the sleeve, and the neck collar.
+- Then, cut off the sleeve, and the neck collar.
 Follow along the seam and don’t worry about the bulky French seams because they will also be removed.

 - Open the shoulder seam, and then the side seam.

-How To Copy A Camisole To Make Top Bodice Of Maxi Dress From Men’s Dress Shirt
+How To Make Top Bodice Of Maxi Dress From Men’s Dress Shirt Without Pattern

 - For the front piece of the top bodice, grab your favorite camisole top to use as a sizing reference.
 Fold it in half and pin the side seams together to secure.
 Measure 8” down from the side seam and mark with a pin.

 - Place the camisole along the center front of the button placket and trace with a chalk mark.

 Sewing tip: Since the camisole that I’m using is a stretchy knit fabric, you want to adjust slightly for the ridged woven fabric.
 As a result, I added ½” side seam allowance and traced a straight line towards the waistline.